-The Trump administration and the Republicans majority in both Congress and Senate represent a threat to the world, but an opportunity for Europe's energy sector.
+The Trump administration and the Republican majority in both the Congress and the Senate represent a threat to the world, but an opportunity for Europe's energy sector.

 While Washington anti-energy transition lobbies (e.g. Peabody energy) were powerful before Trump, the new element now is an US Federal Government actively slowing down the energy transition-as symbolised by Donald Trump's decision to withdraw from the Paris Agreement.
 Yet, two elements need to be kept in mind to moderate one's perception of the impact of a Trump administration on energy: